 MeMe’s slogan is “Eat.
 Drink.
 Repeat.”
 And there’s a pile of local regulars who do exactly that, frequenting the casual neighborhood spot known for friendly service and terrific American fare.
 Crowd favorites include fried Gulf seafood, a rich and savory French onion soup gooey with Gruyère, hand-cut garlic fries, and char-grilled oysters.
 MeMe’s wears its vintage sensibilities on its sleeve: booths are always popular, the steaks are hand cut and martinis are served—as heaven intended—shaken and ice cold.

-Junior’s On Harrison (Lakeview)
+Junior’s on Harrison (Lakeview)

 Billed as “your strangely familiar neighborhood joint,” Junior’s stands out on Harrison, Lakeview’s hopping dining avenue.
 Chef Brett Monteleone’s casual yet contemporary American and global fare includes winners such as chicken tortilla soup fragrant with herbs, cacio e pepe with fresh pasta, and blackened redfish with crispy potatoes and garlic asparagus.
 The bar features all kinds of playful cocktails, including “It’s Gonna Be Me”, a bracing combo of gin, hibiscus simple syrup, passionfruit, and citrus.
 Between its soothing, blue-hued interiors, family-friendly menu, and a kid-free zone upstairs, Junior’s is a certified crowd pleaser that area residents return to, time and time again.

-Crescent City Steaks (Mid-City/City Park)
+Crescent City Steak House (Mid-City/City Park)

 New Orleanians love their beef.
 For many locals, the bacon-wrapped filet sizzled in butter at Crescent City Steaks is the gold standard.
 Founded by Croatian immigrant John Vojkovich in 1934, the family-owned restaurant was the first to serve slabs of prime-aged beef in New Orleans.
 Beyond the fair prices, comfortable setting, and stellar steakhouse and seafood fare, Crescent City exudes the brand of hospitality that is the calling card of a true New Orleans institution.
 Those here for an intimate occasion know to ask for a table along “lover’s lane” in one of the snug, six-seat tables, surrounded by drapes for the ultimate privacy.
 The dining room is always buzzing, which makes reservations a must.